Amrit618/Amrit618/README.md

 #### Full-Stack Developer
 Hi,

-I am Amrit from Helsinki, Finland.
-I would love to design attractive user interfaces and do backend using frameworks and languages.
+I am Amrit, Fullstack developer.
+I am the one who loves to fight with errors and bugs and love to design attractive user interfaces and do backend using frameworks and languages.

 Skills: JavaScript/TypeScript/React.js/Redux/Bootstrap/Material-UI/SASS/Jest/MongoDB/Express.js